-Galapagos NV: GILEAD AND GALAPAGOS ANNOUNCE EFFICACY AND SAFETY RESULTS OF FILGOTINIB THROUGH 52 WEEKS IN FINCH 1 AND FINCH 3 STUDIES IN RHEUMATOID ARTHRITIS
+Galapagos NV: Gilead and Galapagos Announce Efficacy and Safety Results of Filgotinib Through 52 Weeks in FINCH 1 and FINCH 3 Studies in Rheumatoid Arthritis

-Foster City, Calif. and Mechelen, Belgium; October 11, 2019, 0.00 CET; - Gilead Sciences, Inc. (NASDAQ: GILD) and Galapagos NV (Euronext & NASDAQ: GLPG) today announced that Week 52 data from the registrational Phase 3 FINCH 1 and FINCH 3 trials of filgotinib, an investigational, oral, selective JAK1 inhibitor, for the treatment of moderately-to-severely active rheumatoid arthritis (RA) are consistent with and support the efficacy, safety and tolerability profiles demonstrated in the Week 12 and 24 analyses presented earlier this year.
+Gilead Sciences, Inc. (NASDAQ: GILD) and Galapagos NV (Euronext NASDAQ: GLPG) today announced that Week 52 data from the registrational Phase 3 FINCH 1 and FINCH 3 trials of filgotinib, an investigational, oral, selective JAK1 inhibitor, for the treatment of moderately-to-severely active rheumatoid arthritis (RA)are consistent with and support the efficacy, safety and tolerability profiles demonstrated in the Week 12 and 24 analyses presented earlier this year.

 "We are encouraged by the durability of both the efficacy and safety profiles of filgotinib seen in these studies," said John Sundy, MD, PhD, Senior Vice President, Inflammation and Respiratory Diseases, Gilead Sciences.
 "These data suggest that filgotinib if approved, may play an important role in helping people living with rheumatoid arthritis achieve sustained, clinically meaningful responses."